thekhan314/thekhan314.github.io/_posts/2019-11-16-jupyter_on_your_phone_or_anywhere_really.markdown

 Head on over to digitalocean.com and create an account.
 It will ask you to create your first project.
 Creating a project has no cost associated with it, projects are just used to organize your droplets and you need to have at least one project.
 The next screen will take you to the dashboard for your project.
 Click the green 'Create' button on the top right and choose 'Droplet' from the menu.
 Digital Ocean has a [guide](https://www.digitalocean.com/docs/droplets/how-to/create/) on how to create a droplet, but ill walk you through it.

 On the Create Droplet page, for Distribution, keep the default Ubuntu selection, and go for the standard plan.
 Below that you will see the mothly plan options; pick whichever one you like (scroll left for the lower priced ones).
 You can add block storage if you want, its not required.
 Choose a data center region thats relatively closest to you.
 Leave the "additional options" blank.
-For authentication, you cam choose ssh keys if you want and if your familiar with how those work.
+For authentication, you can choose ssh keys if you want and if you're familiar with how those work.
 For this tutorial I recommend you go with 'one time password' and I'll show you how to set up ssh keys later (maybe lol).
 Only one droplet under "How many Dropets", ofcourse.

 In "choose a hostname", enter any name you like for your soon to be created baby server!
 You can enable backups if you like, its a dollar extra.
 After that, just click the big green "Create Droplet" button and Voila!!
 You are now the proud owner of a virtual server!
 In a few minutes you will get an e-mail with the password and ip address of your new server.
 Once you have those, we will be diving into the command line to access your new server and set it up.